-On May 15, 2002, Congress enacted the “Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002” which is now known as the No FEAR Act.
+On May 15, 2002, Congress enacted the “Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002,” commonly known as the No FEAR Act.
 One purpose of the Act is to “require that Federal agencies be accountable for violations of antidiscrimination and whistleblower protection laws.”
-Public Law 107-174.
+Pub.
+L. 107-174, Summary.
 In support of this purpose, Congress found that “agencies cannot be run effectively if those agencies practice or tolerate discrimination.”
-The Act also requires Federal agencies, including the Millennium Challenge Corporation (MCC), to provide this notice to Federal employees, former Federal employees and applicants for Federal employment to inform you of the rights and protections available to you under Federal antidiscrimination and whistleblower protection laws.
+Pub.
+L. 107-174, Title I, General Provisions, Section 101(1).

 The Act requires Federal agencies including the Millennium Challenge Corporation (MCC) to provide a notice to MCC employees, former MCC employees, and applicants for MCC employment to inform you of the rights and protections available to you under Federal antidiscrimination, whistleblower protection, and retaliation laws.